theRealAph/ScopeLocals/README.md

 It is not a goal to force virtual threads to use extent locals instead of thread local variables.
-While we expect extent locals to be a better fit in many or most cases., thread-local variables may still be useful in some contexts,
+While we expect extent locals to be a better fit in many or most cases, thread-local variables may still be useful in some contexts,

 ## Motivation